Verilog: Verilog 2005

 Not to be confused with SystemVerilog, Verilog 2005 (IEEE Standard 1364-2005) consists of minor corrections, spec clarifications, and a few new language features (such as the uwire keyword).

 A separate part of the Verilog standard, Verilog-AMS, attempts to integrate analog and mixed signal modeling with traditional Verilog.

 SystemVerilog

 The advent of hardware verification languages such as OpenVera, and Verisity's e language encouraged the development of Superlog by Co-Design Automation Inc (acquired by Synopsys).
 The foundations of Superlog and Vera were donated to Accellera, which later became the IEEE standard P1800-2005: SystemVerilog.

 SystemVerilog is a superset of Verilog-2005, with many new features and capabilities to aid design verification and design modeling.
 As of 2009, the SystemVerilog and Verilog language standards were merged into SystemVerilog 2009 (IEEE Standard 1800-2009).

-The current version is IEEE standard 1800-2017.
+Updates since 2009

+The SystemVerilog standard was subsequently updated in 2012, 2017, and most recently in December 2023.

 Example

 A simple example of two flip-flops follows: